 People more often order food from home or the office, so delivery is a trend that is worth betting on.
 Now there is a huge number of popular delivery platforms such as UberEats, GrubHub, Seamless, etc. where you can place a menu and accept orders.
 For example, if you have a pizza restaurant, then you can integrate delivery software with your pizza POS system and orders will always be delivered on time.

 To begin with, the restaurant owner must develop special packaging for delivery, so that hot dishes won’t cool, soups won’t spill, and the food presentation won’t lose its original appearance and customers won’t receive a mess instead of the order they placed.
+You may change the package design during holidays and make your Christmas and Thanksgiving service ideas even more festive.
 Once you’ve chosen the packaging, how will you deliver orders to the customers?
 Having your own fleet of delivery cars and mopeds is quite an expensive affair.
 But, coming back to the collaborative economy, Uber came up with a solution and created UberEats.
 Drivers took on another option—food delivery.
 The app works all over the world, including Australia, New Zealand, North America, the countries of South America, Asia, and Europe.
 Your menu is placed on the UberEats platform and is shown automatically according to the user’s current location.
 It’s a very easy process: you receive and cook the order and the service sends a courier, who takes it as quickly as possible and delivers it to the customer.

 Virtual restaurants and digitalization